icon-project/goloop/doc/icon_chainscore_api.md

 ### getBonderList

-Returns the allowed bonder list of a given `address`.
+Returns the list of allowed bonders for the given `address`.

 ```python
 def getBonderList(address: Address) -> dict: